Fremont Street Experience

 Later, as casinos developed and put up their enormous neon signs, this stretch of the street became known as Glitter Gulch, a famous bit of real estate that only became less famous when The Strip started developing in the 1940s and 1950s.

 The area around Downtown Las Vegas declined as the 1980s and 1990s swung in and so the city decided to do something that, at the time, was nothing short of heresy.
 They closed Fremont Street to automobile traffic – no more cruising in a convertible down Glitter Gulch! – put in a pedestrian mall, and put a giant canopy over the whole thing that had light and sound shows.
 It seemed, to most, like a terrible idea but darned if it didn’t work and is one of the main reasons why Downtown Las Vegas is such a tourist destination today.

 There a bunch of different shows, some themed to specific music acts like Heart, Green Day, Imagine Dragons, The Who, and more plus general themes like holidays, flying, and Area 51.
 It’s fun and silly and a great way to spend a couple of minutes away from a slot machine.

 Shows happen on the hour, every hour after dark and rotate frequently so check the website for what is playing when.

-Along the pedestrian mall are several major casinos including The Golden Nugget and The Four Queens, attractions like the SlotZilla zip line and Fear the Walking Dead: Survival zombie experience, shopping at Neonopolis and other stores, and restaurants like The Heart Attack Grill.
+Along the pedestrian mall are several major casinos including The Golden Nugget and The Four Queens, attractions like the SlotZilla zip line, shopping at Neonopolis and other stores, and restaurants like The Heart Attack Grill.